oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![VB Studio](images/image008.png)

-7. First we will create a new form rule for change salary.
+7. First we will create a new form rule for change salary ENCASE BOX FOR ALL RULES

     > (1) Click on the **+ icon** to add a new form rule    <br>